 The 2026 World Cup will be Ronaldo’s last, and the team around him is sensationally good, including Nuno Mendes, Vitinha, Francisco Conceicao, Bruno Fernandes, Rafael Leao, Bernardo Silva, and Ruben Dias.

 Norway’s odds shortened from 40/1 to 25/1 after a perfect qualification run led by Erling Haaland, as the team kicked into gear at just the right time.
 The United States and Mexico are both long shots at +5000 odds to win the 2026 FIFA World Cup, while Canada is considered a long shot with odds typically between +15000 and +20000.
-Colombia is viewed as a dark horse with odds around +3300, and Ecuador is being highlighted for their strong defense.
+Colombia is viewed as a dark horse with odds around +3300, and Ecuador is being highlighted for its strong defense.
 Both Colombia and Ecuador are being watched as potential dark horses for the tournament.

 Regarding Germany, they are rebuilding, but their attacking unit is top-notch, which includes Florian Wirtz, Serge Gnabry, Karim Adeyemi, Nick Woltemade, Maximilian Beier, and Felix Nmecha.
 Germany last won the World Cup in 2014.